mpwilczek/final_project-rosenbaumge/README.md

 ### Expected Output
 A reference genome of the organism, assembled transcriptome, and the quality analysis should all be output from this step.

+## 3: Annotation
+### Goal
+Once the genes have been compiled from steps 1 and 2, they must be annotated so that the products of the proteins in these sequences can be determined and output by the end.
+### Inputs
+All of the data for this step should have been determined via steps 1 and 2.
+Speciiccally, it needs the assembled transcriptome.
+### Tools and Resources
+1. BLAST [1]
+2. hmmscan [3]
+3. Transdecoder [9]
+Details for each tool are recorded in the introduction.
+### Expected Output
+A text file of predicted proteins should be output.
+The data should analyze the information received from the transcriptome (step 2) in a readable format.

+## 4: Protein Function Prediction
+### Goal
+The final step is meant to wrap up the process by determining the functions of the proteins found in Step 3.
+Specifically, it expresses the data detailing domains, gene ontology (GO), and pathways.
+### Inputs
+Again, the data for this step is determined by the former.
+The list of predicted proteins should have been made in step 2.
+### Tools and Resources
+1. InterProScan [4]
+### Expected Output
+The domains, GOs, and pathways should each be expressed in their own text files.

 # References
 [1] NCBI.
 (2023).
 BLAST: Basic Local Alignment Search Tool.
 Nih.gov. https://blast.ncbi.nlm.nih.gov/Blast.cgi
 [2] Tammi, Dr. M. T. (n.d.).
 GSNAP.
 Bioinformaticshome.com.
 Retrieved December 13, 2023, from https://bioinformaticshome.com/tools/rna-seq/descriptions/GSNAP.html#gsc.tab=0